-b.
-Selection of the Provost and Vice President for Academic Affairs voting membership of the search committee, and shall be selected according to a procedure devised by the Executive Committee of the University Senate and approved by the University Senate.
+Selection of the Provost and Vice President for Academic Affairs

+The search shall be initiated by the President of the University.
+The faculty component of the search committee shall number at least one more than half the voting membership of the search committee, and shall be selected according to a procedure devised by the Executive Committee of the University Senate and approved by the University Senate.
 In addition to faculty members of the search committee, two Deans of Colleges, chosen by the Deans of Colleges, shall be voting members.
 The President of the University Student Senate shall be a voting member.